celestealexmoore/hatchways_ReactApp/README.md

 ## Deployed Site

-Coming soon to a computer near you!
+Coming soon to a device near you!

 ## Features
     - Single-page application built with HTML, CSS and React and JavaScript.